slamice/wri/hipsters/chapter02.md

 "Yea I'm pretty sure."
 I wasn't sure what I was supposed to feign.
 Regret, fatigue, accomplishment maybe.
 He still stood there though, expecting me to excuse as it grew more awkward.

-"You'll let me know I'm sure.
+"You'll let me know right?
 Tell me when you feel comfortable.
 If it's something or nothing.
 Did you get your visa?"

 "Not yet, no."